 The rise in rates for power provided by Rocky Mountain Power is no secret.
 A rising trend in energy costs is one of the reasons why renewable energy production has developed significantly over the past two decades.

 Rocky Mountain Power offers a tiered rate system with different rate schedules for both Summer and Winter.
+The more energy you use, the more you will pay per kWh.
+This is largely due to costs on the power company’s part for producing more electricity.
 Each season has a low, mid and high tier with rate increases for certain thresholds of energy use.
 Not only will solar generally pull you down from the high and mid tier, solar enables you to earn energy credit that you generate in the summer to cover the costs of high energy bills in the darker winter months.
 This happens through Net Metering and the Rocky Mountain Power solar program rate structure.

 To see how you can counter these rising costs, see our guide to solar incentives.